 - Reduced feelings of depression

 - Protected bone mass

-A doctor or health-care professional may refer a person with multiple sclerosis to a nutritionist or physical therapist to help determine an appropriate diet and exercise plan for that person.
+A doctor or health care professional may refer a patient with MS to a nutritionist or physical therapist to help determine an appropriate diet and exercise plan.

 Must Read Articles Related to Staying Well With Multiple Sclerosis (MS)